 Temporary accounts are closed at the end of every accounting period.
 The closing process aims to reset the balances of revenue, expense, and withdrawal accounts and prepare them for the next period.
 Unlike permanent accounts, temporary accounts are measured from period to period only.

-For example, ABC company was able to make $500,000 sales in 2015.
+For example, ABC company was able to make $500,000 sales in 2019.
 If the sales account was not closed, it will be carried over to the next accounting period.
-Say in 2016, the company makes $600,000.
-If the 2015 account was not closed, the balance that would appear at the end of 2016 would be $1,100,000.
-But we want a balance of what occurred in 2016 only, hence the need to close the the previous period's balance.
+Say in 2020, the company makes $600,000.
+If the 2019 account was not closed, the balance that would appear at the end of 2020 would be $1,100,000.
+But we want to measure what occurred in 2020 only, hence the need to close the the previous period's balance.
 The same theory applies for expenses and withdrawals.

 Temporary accounts are closed to the appropriate capital account.
 In sole proprietorships, they are closed to the owner's capital account.
 In partnerships, they are distributed to the partners' capital accounts using an appropriate allocation method.
 In corporations, they are closed to retained earnings or accumulated profits.
 Ultimately, after the closing process, temporary accounts are incorporated and become part of a "permanent" capital account.